MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/How-LDAP-Server-Cookies-Are-Handled.md

 ---
-description: Learn more about: How LDAP Server Cookies Are Handled
+description: Learn more about How LDAP Server Cookies Are Handled
 title: How LDAP server cookies are handled
 author: iainfoulds
 ms.author: daveba